Environmental Sciences

 ZO 300 Wildlife Biology - 3 credits |

-ZO 315 Wildlife Biology & Techniques - 3 credits |
+ZO 315 Wildlife Techniques - 3 credits |

 Students are introduced to some of the tools, techniques and recognized protocols for wildlife conservation and management.
-Topics include detailed field notes, techniques and protocols for animal capture, care and marking/tagging, animal behavior, the sex-age categorization of wildlife, remote tracking techniques, chronic wasting disease surveillance and management and safe firearm operation.
-Pre/co requisites: None |
+Topics include detailed field notes, techniques and protocols for animal capture, care and marking/tagging, animal behaviour, the sex-age categorization of wildlife, remote tracking techniques, chronic wasting disease surveillance and management and safe firearm operation.
+Prerequisite: ZO 300. co-requisites: None |

 ZO 410 Fisheries Management - 3 credits |